New Hire Resources Your First Month

 If you have not already, please enroll in benefits before the end of your first month.
-You will make your actual benefit elections in OnCore, and will have received your OnCore benefit enrollment checklist and login information from Nissi Vasa, Benefits Coordinator.
+You will make your actual benefit elections in Kenz, and will have received your Kenz benefit enrollment checklist and login information from Lorraine Yoro, Benefits Specialist.

 It’s never too late—or too soon—to start saving for your future!
 Take advantage of Westmont's 403b plan from the start of your employment, which allows you to contribute a percentage of your salary on a before-tax basis so you may invest in your retirement.
 Certain employees may be eligible for the College’s matching contributions immediately—details will be provided during orientation.